Batzee/iOS-Swift-Sample-ToDo-/README.md

 iOS-Swift-Sample-ToDo-
 ======================

-A sample app developed using Swift for iPhone
+A sample ToDo app developed using Swift for iPhone

 This is a sample ToDo app developed using SWIFT for iOS, based on the video tutorial found here "https://www.youtube.com/watch?v=mEYHd91YzNI&src_vid=sxDSc2Z2W4g&feature=iv&annotation_id=annotation_4227670465"